 Updates play an important role in protecting your devices as they can fix errors or fix security vulnerabilities.
 They also give you access to the latest software features and design improvements.

-Take the example of an antivirus: An antivirus is a software that can fight against computer attacks, malware, and for the security of your device (computer or smartphone).
+Take the example of an antivirus: An antivirus is software that can fight against computer attacks, malware, and for the security of your device (computer or smartphone).
 This software must be regularly updated because new computer viruses are constantly being created.

 - Introduce an internal culture of the “patch” (workstations, mobile devices, servers, network components, etc.).